wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ~~~~~
 {: title="Example of a Trickle ICE request and response" #trickle-ice-example}

-{{#trickle-ice-example}} shows an example of the Trickle ICE procedure where the WHIP client sends a PATCH request with updated ICE candidate information and receives a successful response from the WHIP session.
+{{trickle-ice-example}} shows an example of the Trickle ICE procedure where the WHIP client sends a PATCH request with updated ICE candidate information and receives a successful response from the WHIP session.

 ### ICE Restarts {#ice-restarts}